-Therefore, when calls for help are received, everything that is discussed will remain confidential, except on the rare occasion that there is a person or child at risk, when we are ethically bound to disclose information.
+Therefore, when calls for help are received, everything that is discussed will remain confidential.
+The only stated exception is where there is a person or child at risk, where there is Legal Guidance that we are required to disclose information to the relevant authorities.

-All CSN first contacts have the support of a suitably qualified supervisor who is a member of the CSN and with whom they may share case information (without identifying any individual caller) for support and to ensure that they are offering the best possible help.
+CSN contacts have a suitably qualified member of the CSN - a supervisor - with whom they may on occasions share case information (without identifying any individual caller), for support and to ensure that the best possible help is being offered.

 You may be encouraged to make contact with your ecclesia for support but we stand by our assurance of confidentiality if that is your wish.